 You will also be asked to view the films Casablanca and Play It Again, Sam outside class.
 We may also attend a play.

-These books may also be available for purchase at Maple Street Books (support your local bookstores!).
 If you're trying to cut costs, many texts are also available secondhand through other commercial booksellers--or they may be available for rent at the Loyola bookstore.

 DESCRIPTION AND GOALS

 "Writing about Literature" is required for all Loyola students as part of the Advanced Common Curriculum.
 This section is designed for non-traditional, adult students, although it is open to any Loyola student.
 Consult your advisor if you are in doubt.
 You should have completed a composition course or the equivalent of ENGL T122.

 The purpose of this course is not only to learn how to analyze and interpret conventional literary texts (poems, plays, short stories and novels) but also to appreciate how literary language functions in everyday texts and contexts.
 Our goal will be to develop some tools for understanding how literary forms and language shape our experience as well as how they give meaning and pleasure to our lives.

 · To develop and reinforce critical reading and thinking skills by analyzing works of literature, by comparing literary texts, and by making critical arguments about literature.
 This goal relates to A1, A2, A3, A8 and C1 of the Common Curriculum Program Review Rubric.

 · To develop and reinforce critical/analytical writing skills by writing mechanically correct papers, by developing analytical skills in relation to literary conventions, and by developing global revision skills.
 This goal relates to A1, A2, A3, A8 and C1 of the Program Review Rubric.